 Honestly?
 Just your eyes and curiosity to begin with!
 If upgrading, get 8×42 binoculars and a field guide/app for your region.

-Winter (November-February) is ideal with migratory birds joining residents, creating incredible diversity.
-Weather is perfect with cool mornings and pleasant days.
+Winter (November-February) is ideal, with migratory birds joining residents, creating incredible diversity.
+The weather is perfect with cool mornings and pleasant days.

 Most public sanctuaries in Goa require only a small entrance fee (₹50-100), which you can pay at the gate.
 No advance permits needed!
 However, if you’re planning to bring professional photography gear with large lenses, some places like Bhagwan Mahavir might require a camera fee.